 Dialogues: a Collection of Creative Conversations.
 A standoff with Bigfoot, an epidemic of serial killers, crossing a busy and blood-spattered road, men leaving their wives for artificial intelligence dating apps—these are just a few of the dialogical short stories you’ll find in this new collection by Randal Eldon Greene.
-Dialogues is currently being published on Medium as a weekly series you can read online for free.
+Dialogues is currently being written.
+See the Oeuvre or the Read Randal Online page for a list and links to published pieces.

 These dialogue-style conversations are equally influenced by the short fiction of Donald Barthelme and Plato’s dialogical explorations of ideas presented through the mouthpiece of Socrates.
 But, despite the influence of these two philosophical giants, don’t expect any direct philosophy or even erudite characters to be the norm.
 These are conversations.
 They’re rough and tumble, written without an end in mind, flowing where they will, landing wherever the dialogue wishes to land.
 Nevertheless, I think you’ll find they are still doing the important work of exploring ideas like Plato did (through dialogue) and as Barthelme did (through experimental stories).

 If you want to read the series using the Mobile app, just follow the link and download the Medium.com app from Apple’s App Store or from Google Play.
 You’ll sign up with an account.
 You can sign up with Google, Twitter, Facebook, or use email.

 Once you’re downloaded and signed in, the app should direct you to the series.
 If it doesn’t, you can find my series at Medium.com/@authorgreene or by searching Randal Eldon Greene or the name of this series in the app.